geobricks/geobricks_qgis_plugin_faostat/README.md

 > Food and Agriculture Organization Corporate Statistical Database.
 (2015, January 22).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 16:23, August 30, 2015, from [Wikipedia](https://en.wikipedia.org/w/index.php?title=Food_and_Agriculture_Organization_Corporate_Statistical_Database&oldid=643626002)

+# FAOSTAT API
+This plugin uses the official [FAOSTAT API](http://faostat.github.io/faostat-api/) to retireve official FAO data and create thematic maps out of it.

 # Data Availability

 FAOSTAT data spans from 1961 to 2014 and it is updated yearly.